christiancioffi/APIGateway-for-microservices/README.md

 The general architecture can be represented like this:
 ![General architecture](https://i.postimg.cc/xdhhQyJ1/General-Architecture-Cloud.png)

+client.py is a Python script simulating a simple client (in order to check the correctness of the service), while dos-attack.py is a Python script that simulates a dos attack to the application.

 For more information about this project, check the report I've written for the oral presentation.